 - If you need to evacuate, consider taking a pet carrier or crate for transport and safe-keeping.

-Being prepared is the best step families can take to ensure people, and their pets, are ready to face an emergency together.
-Families looking to learn more about disaster preparedness and safety for their family (including pets) can visit the Ready Campaign website
+Being prepared is the best step families can take to ensure that everyone, including their pets, is ready to face an emergency together.
+Families looking to learn more about disaster preparedness and safety for their loved ones, including pets, can visit the Ready Campaign website